spearwolf/twopoint5d/README.md

 ## What are the goals of this project ?

-- creation of 2.5D games, demos and website(effect)s as easy and satisfying as possible
+- Make the creation of 2.5D games, demos and website(effect)s as easy and satisfying as possible
-- super easy import and use of gamedev assets and 2D resources from the internet
+- Super easy import and use of gamedev assets and 2D resources from the internet
-- first-class pixel-art support and responsive-design awareness
+- First-class pixel-art support and responsive-design awareness

 ## What are the (planned*) core features ?

-- creation, management and efficient display of 2.5D sprites/particles
+- Creation, management and efficient display of 2.5D sprites/particles
   - texture-atlas support
   - sprite-sheet animations
   - billboards!
-- creation, management and efficient display of 2.5D maps
+- Creation, management and efficient display of 2.5D maps
-- import of common texture atlas formats (TexturePacker) and 2.5D-maps* (tiled, LDtk)
+- Import of common texture atlas formats (TexturePacker) and 2.5D-maps* (tiled, LDtk)
-- advanced api for extending and customizing sprite features and 2.5D-map renderers
+- Advanced api for extending and customizing sprite features and 2.5D-map renderers

 ## As a front-end developer how can i use this in my own projects ?